-My kickoff lesson for 3rd grade two years in a row now is to teach about how different problems are different levels of seriousness.
+I don’t usually start the year off with a traditional “meet the counselor” lesson but I do have a lesson I love to use as my first of the new school year.
+My kickoff lesson for 3rd grade two years in a row now is to incorporate a size of the problem lesson.
 It sets us up well for our conflict resolution and problem solving theme and is the perfect opening for me teaching them how to appropriately self-refer to me.

 The first thing we do is play a round of “Pass the Cat” (like hot potato) using Felix the Feelings Cat (a kimochi doll I have that has a belly pocket).
 Inside the belly pocket are some basic questions reviewing the role of the school counselor.
 Most of them were at my school last year and had my amazing co-counselor, but I like to do a short review for new students and to give me a jump start in learning names.

 Then we start our size of the problem lesson.
 I send them back to their desks and ask